 Our group Self-Organization of Multicellular Systems is a joint research group between the Max Planck Institute for the Physics of Complex Systems (MPI-PKS) and the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG), based at the Center for Systems Biology Dresden (CSBD).

-We are interested in deriving the continuum theories that represent the rich mechanical behavior of tissues during development and thus allow understanding how robust development is compatible with mechanical constraints and biological variability.
+We are interested in deriving the continuum theories that represent the rich mechanical behaviour of tissues during development and thus allow understanding how tissue-scale mechanics emerge from cell-scale mechanics and, more biologically, how robust development is compatible with mechanical constraints and biological variability.

 We are theorists, but we work in close collaboration with experimental groups in Dresden and beyond.